tfbrew/terraform-provider-awx/docs/resources/organization.md

 ### Optional

-- `default_environment` (Number) The fallback execution environment that will be used for jobs inside of this organization if not explicitly assigned at the project, job template or workflow level.
+- `default_environment` (Number) AWX/AAP2.4 only.
+The fallback execution environment that will be used for jobs inside of this organization if not explicitly assigned at the project, job template or workflow level.
 - `description` (String) Organization description.
-- `max_hosts` (Number) Maximum number of hosts allowed to be managed by this organization.
+- `max_hosts` (Number) AWX/AAP2.4 only Maximum number of hosts allowed to be managed by this organization.

 ### Read-Only